G. B. Pant University of Agriculture and Technology: Education system

 The university shifted from a trimester to a semester system in the 1980s to reduce the workload on students.
 There are 200–210 net instructional days per year, which is highest in India.There is continuous evaluation system in semester through well known Hourlies i.e One hour exam (two in each semester) besides final examination at the end of semester.
-The minimum duration of all UG programs of the university is 8 semesters (4 years), except BVSc&AH (10 semesters, 5-year).
+The minimum duration of all UG programs of the university is 8 semesters (4 years), except BVSc&AH (11 semesters, 5.5 years).
 All the UG programs are infused with extensive practical training and include one semester of compulsory internship/ work experience.
-All Masters programs are of 4 semester (2 years), except MCA (6 semester/ 3 years).
+All master's programs are of 4 semester (2 years), except MCA (6 semester/ 3 years).
 Normal duration for PhD is 6 semesters.
 The university follows a credit based GPA system for evaluation.
 In 1998, it shifted from the US style 5-point and letter grade system to a 10-point GPA based system, for easy conversion to percentages, which are more commonly used in India.

 The university follows 100% internal evaluation on continuous basis.
 A course has typically 2 pre-final exams (popularly called as "hourlies"), 1 lab final exam and 1 semester-end final exam, totalling 4 evaluation cycles per semester.
 Typically, a UG student registers for 8 courses in a semester, leading to 8*4= 32 exams i.e. on an average basis, 1 exam on every fourth working day.
-Since its inception, Pantnagar University is known for its academic rigour for keeping its students always busy.